Medical Device Liability Lawyer in San DiegoLearn About Your Legal Rights and Options

 Other medical devices that go through a clearance process and are found to be substantially similar or equivalent to other products previously approved by the FDA are, therefore, subject to more product defect liability.

-Types of Defective Medical Product Cases
+Types of Defective Medical Device Cases

 In order for you to know whether you have a potential claim or not, it helps to understand the main categories of defective medical product cases.
 Devices can be defective mainly in the following three ways: